-While there have been notable achievements in the application of such models, there remain areas that warrant further improvement.
-A prominent challenge pertains to the incorporation of contact interactions, such as the four-point vertex, which is not generally solvable.
+While there have been notable achievements in the application of such models, certain aspects still call for further improvement.
+From a quantum field theory perspective, the previous model only considered the contribution of intermediate $s$-channel discrete state to the amplitude.
+However, there are other types of interactions that are not included.
+The first one comes from the crossed channels in the two-to-two scattering amplitude, where the intermediate particle can also appear as the $t$- or $u$-channel propagators.
+The second one involves the contact interactions, such as the four-point vertex.
+Upon performing a partial wave projection, both of these interactions can be represented by continuum-continuum interactions.
+These interactions introduce a mild background to the final experimental observation, potentially interfering with the $s$-channel resonances and modifying the lineshape.
+It is crucial to include these background contributions in the analysis of the experimental data while preserving analyticity and unitarity.
+The commonly used Breit-Wigner parametrization to parameterize the $t$- or $u$-channel resonance and a polynomial to parameterize the background would violate the unitarity.
+A na\"ive $K$-matrix unitarization may introduce unexpected spurious poles in the $S$-matrix.
+Thus, to incorporate the continuum-continuum interactions into the Friedrichs-Lee like models could overcome these problems.
+However, a general continuum-continuum interaction renders the model no longer solvable.
 In refs.~\cite{Xiao:2016mon,Sekihara:2014kya}, a particular form of separable interaction involving the continuum states is introduced, where the interaction vertex function between the discrete states and the continuum also appears as the factors of the separable interaction between two continuum states.